Recruitement

 Apr.
 2022: My Ph.D. student [Kai Li] is joining [the Computer Science Dept. at San Diego State Univ.] as a tenure-track Assistant Professor.
 Godspeed to Kai!!

 Feb.
-2022: Invited to talk about our blockchain research in [UK Security seminar] and at [NUS].
+2022: Invited talk on our blockchain research in [UK Security seminar] and at [NUS].

 Feb.
 2022: Invited talk in [NSF blockchain-education workshop]: [slides].